dukeraphaelng/team_spirit/README.md

 + The 80%, 10%, 10% dataset was split into train, test and validation dataset.
     ### Sampling data
     + The `sampling.py` is used to split each document to the small chunks in size 512.
-    + Then convert the author to the on-hot vector
+    + Then convert the author to the one-hot vector
     + Split the data into train, test and validation dataset

 ## BERT Requirements